will234/paypalnativecheckout-docs/ios.md

 # Dragons Ahead

-If you are looking to integrate with PayPal today, please see our Developer Documentation Portal for our v.Zero Express Checkout integration, or other options that maybe available to you.
+If you are looking to integrate with PayPal today, please see our Developer Documentation Portal for our Braintree SDK Express Checkout integration, or other options that maybe available to you.

 https://developer.paypal.com/